-English Church Architecture -
+English Church Architecture.

-BALDERSBY ST. JAMES, St. James (SE 366 770) (April 2013)
+BALDERSBY ST. JAMES, St. James (SE 366 770),

-(Bedrock: Triassic Sherwood Sandstone Group, Red Sandstone)
+(Bedrock: Triassic Sherwood Sandstone Group, Red sandstone.)

-This is a superb example of the work of William Butterfield (1814-1900).
-Indeed, almost the whole village was originally designed by him, under a rich commission from Viscount Downe, who created in the process an entirely new parish.
+This is a excellent church by William Butterfield, which was part of a commission from William Henry Dawney, the 7th Viscount Downe (1812-57) to build a new village in the Vale of York and create a new parish in the process.
 Downe was an Oxford graduate, much influenced by the Oxford Movement, and in Butterfield he found a sympathetic architect approaching the height of his powers.
-For Downe, Butterfield designed not only what was in effect a town church on a greenfield site, but a school (opposite, and still in use as such), a vicarage, a lych-gate, and a number of brick cottages.
-In his North Riding of Yorkshire volume of “The Buildings of England” (pub.
-Penguin, 1966), Pevsner drew attention to the way in which Butterfieldian houses such as these, influenced Philip Webb in his designs for William Morris’s Red House at Bexleyheath (completed in 1860).
+For Downe, Butterfield designed not only what was in effect a town church on a greenfield site, but also a school (still open in 2021 but the subject of a closure order), a vicarage, a lych-gate, and a number of brick cottages.
+In his 'North Riding of Yorkshire' volume of The Buildings of England (Harmondsworth, Penguin, 1966, pp. 70-71), Pevsner drew attention to the way in which Butterfieldian houses such as these, influenced Philip Webb in his designs for William Morris’s Red House at Bexleyheath (completed in 1860).

-The same build-up of effect from west to east is seen in the floor tiling patterns.
+A similar build-up of effect is evident in the floor tiling patterns.
 The tiles themselves are encaustics, manufactured by Mintons of Stoke-on-Trent.
 The patterns begin in a restrained manner in the nave, but are augmented in four stages - two as one passes along the chancel (up first one step and then another), a third as the floor ascends into the sanctuary, and a fourth as the floor rises for a final time, around the base of the altar.
 (Patterns from the chancel floor are illustrated below.)